-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 [Hundreds of people stormed the Capitol.
 Most won’t face hefty prison terms, legal experts say.]

 Early in the investigation, authorities suggested they would lodge seditious conspiracy charges against some of the worst offenders.
-But that charge, which dates back hundreds of years, has proven tricky in the rare times it has been used, and so far, no such charges have been filed.
+But that charge, which dates back hundreds of years, has proven tricky in the rare times it has been used; so far, no such charges have been filed.
 Justice Department prosecutors are pursuing more basic conspiracy cases against members of two prominent far-right groups who allegedly played key roles in the violence, the Proud Boys and Oath Keepers, according to court filings.

 The threat of heavy jail time has led to the first guilty plea stemming from Jan.
 6, in which Jon Ryan Schaffer — described in court documents as a founding member of the Oath Keepers — agreed to cooperate fully with prosecutors.
 In a sign of how seriously authorities consider the potential for further violence, as part of his plea deal, authorities said they will consider whether to place him in witness protection.

 Schaffer, 53, a guitarist and songwriter for the heavy metal band Iced Earth, pleaded guilty to obstruction of an official proceeding of Congress and trespassing on restricted grounds.
-Schaffer’s lawyer, Marc Victor, said his client contacted authorities as soon as he knew they were looking for him, surrendered to the FBI, and wanted to “take responsibility for his role in the Capitol riot.”
+Schaffer’s lawyer, Marc Victor, said his client contacted authorities as soon as he knew they were looking for him, surrendered to the FBI and wanted to “take responsibility for his role in the Capitol riot.”
 Under the terms of his deal, he could face roughly four years in prison, though if his cooperation is valuable to prosecutors in other cases, he might be able to shave a significant amount of time off that sentence.

 As the charged cases proceed through the courts, the prosecutors will have to spell out how much of their evidence points to planning by some of the attackers, how much was spontaneous and what remains uncertain about the origins of the riot.